yewstack/yew/docs/advanced-topics/how-it-works.md

 Yew package is referenced correctly.
 2. All the variable names are prefixed with `__` – this is to ensure that they don't conflict with other names you might have defined.
-3. Instead of `Vec::new()` we're using `::alloc::vec::Vec::new()` – because the allocator (that's
+3. Instead of `Vec::new()` we're using `::alloc::vec::Vec::new()` and ```std::vec::Vec::new()``` –
-a bit of code which allocates and de-allocates in the computer's memory) can be customised, it's important that we use the specified allocator if the default allocator isn't being use rather than using the default allocator even if it the user doensn't want to use the default allocator.
+this is to properly handle scopes (ensuring that everything lines up in the output of a macro with what you want it to can be a bit fiddly, but as a general rule everything is specified relative to the crate root of the where the macro is called).
 4. `<identifier as TraitName>` – this is just a way to make sure that we're using items from the correct trait (and not a different trait, if a different trait with the same item has been defined).